saurabh0719/automate-mediaconvert/README.md

 * HLS - HTTP Live Streaming is an _HTTP-based adaptive bitrate streaming_ communications protocol
   - MediaConvert generates the `.m3u8` file and the `.ts` files (10s segments)

+To do -
+* DASH - _Dynamic Adaptive Streaming over HTTP_

 <hr>

 ### Process